-When it comes to migrating WordPress blog from one server to another, process is fairly simple.
-I have already explained it in detailed over here, and in nutshell, we have to migrate:
+The process of migrating a WordPress blog from one server to another is fairly simple.
+I have already explained it in detail over here, and in a nutshell, we have to migrate:

 - WP-content folder